Trisha Krishnan filmography

 Trisha's 2015 films included the crime thriller Yennai Arindhaal, the comedy Sakalakala Vallavan, the Tamil-Telugu bilingual thriller Thoongaa Vanam / Cheekati Rajyam, and the sports drama Bhooloham.
 In 2016, she appeared in the comedy horror films Aranmanai 2 and the Tamil-Telugu bilingual Nayaki (spelt Nayagi in Tamil), followed by the political thriller Kodi (2016), which earned her a Filmfare Critics Award for Best Actress– Tamil.
 Trisha won a Filmfare Award for Best Actress (Tamil) for '96 (2018), and in the same year made her debut in Malayalam cinema in Hey Jude (2018).
 She played a dual role in the horror film Mohini (2018).
 In 2019, she co-starred with Rajinikanth in Petta.
 In 2020, she reprised her role as Jessi from Vinnaithaandi Varuvaayaa (2010) in the short film Karthik Dial Seytha Yenn (2020), presenting a fresh narrative.
 Paramapadham Vilayattu (2021) was released directly on Disney+ Hotstar due to the COVID-19 pandemic.
 She portrayed Princess Kundavai, in Ponniyin Selvan: I (2022), earning critical acclaim and a Filmfare Award nomination for Best Actress.
 Her next in the action thriller Raangi (2022).
 In 2023, she reprised her role in Ponniyin Selvan: II receiving another Filmfare nomination for Best Actress.
 That year, she also starred in the film The Road (2023), and the highly anticipated film Leo (2023), which become one of the highest-grossing South Indian films of 2023.
 In 2024, Ghilli (2004) was re-released for its 20th anniversary and became one of the highest-grossing re-released Indian films.
 In August, she starred as a police officer in the web series Brinda (2024).
 She made a special appearance in the film The Greatest of All Time (2024), captivating audiences with her performance in the dance number "Matta".
 In 2025, she starred in her second Malayalam film Identity, and Tamil films Vidaamuyarchi, Good Bad Ugly, and Thug Life.
-Her next release Vishwambhara, is scheduled for a 2025 release.
+In 2026, she starred opposite Suriya in the Tamil film Karuppu which emerged as a major box office success and marked a continuation of her successful run in Tamil cinema.
+The same year, she also made a brief appearance opposite Paal Dabba in the album song PsiloVibin.